Process

 United States

 For Americans processes are tools, a means to an end.
 Processes enable people to organize their work and their interaction.
 Processes cannot and should not replace human judgment.
-Examples
+Patterns

 Deductive vs. Inductive